 There are just a few possibilities for where to process 35mm film.
 For a more comprehensive explanation of the choices see my guide on Where to Develop Film.

 WARNING: Pharmacies and big box stores have stopped developing film on site.
 They mail film away to be processed by a 3rd party.
 Consequently, you will not get your processed negatives back.

 The most straightforward solution and the method I would suggest using if you are just getting started using film is to mail your film to a lab to be developed and scanned.
 If you regularly shoot film, this may be a drawback since it can get very expensive.

 There are two activities that can be done to limit the expenses involved in using film, if you are going through a medium to high volume of film.

 Bulk Loading Film

-Be aware that you’re going to be limited to bulk rolls of black & white film.
-This is due to the fact black & white film is easier and more affordable to process yourself.
+Keep in mind that you’re only going to be able to buy bulk rolls of black and white film.
+This is due to black & white film is a lot easier and more cost-effective to process at home.

 Home Developing and Scanning

-It's possible to process and scan any film yourself.
-It is an intelligence option to reduce costs so that you can shoot more film with your Nikon EL2.
+It is possible to develop and digitize film at home.
+It’s a smart option to cut costs so you can shoot more film with your Nikon EL2.

-Black and white film is by far the least difficult to develop.
-Temperature and development times are not as imperative to get correct with black and white film as they are for slide or color negative.
+Black & white film is by far the least difficult to process.
+Temperature and development times are both not as essential to get correct with black and white films as they are for slide or color negative.